After Facebook, Twitter Ban, Trump Fans And Extremists Turn Elsewhere - UrduPoint

 But where Gab's founders don't hide their links to QAnon, MeWe and Telegram say they could go without any association with conspiracy theorists.

-Both networks have made efforts to moderate postings, but they lack the necessary resources.
+Both networks have made efforts to moderate postings, with MeWe noting that its platform hosts a variety of discussions.

+"There are hundreds of thousands of open groups on MeWe and only a small fraction are related to politics," said David Westreich, the platform's marketing director.

+"Unlike Facebook and Twitter, MeWe has no targeting, no newsfeed manipulation, and no way for advertisers, marketers, politicians, or anyone to boost anything to MeWe members," he added.

 The government should also intervene, says the NCRI's John Farmer: "The government has the responsibility... to treat those platforms the way, for example, essential things like water and electricity and broadcast media used to be treated as a public trust, and therefore subject to reasonable regulation."